-Unnamed Tributary to the Susquehanna River (WW-T24-19001) at Mile Post 37.70 in Wyoming County.
+Unnamed Tributary to the Susquehanna River (WW-T24-19001) at Mile Post 37.70 This unnamed tributary to the Susquehanna River is located at Mile Post 37.70 in Wyoming County.
 The wet open-cut method is the preferred crossing method for this location due to the stream being confined within a saturated/flooded wetland.
 These conditions make it impractical to use a dam and pump or flume for this tributary.
 The saturated and unconsolidated soils will allow a high infiltration rate of water into the trench which makes pumping or fluming water infeasible or impractical.